tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

     4. Next, Import existing Eclipse projects, Next, Finish.

     5. Test that it runs.
 Right click on the PA1Main.java file, Run As, Run Configurations.
-For the Program Arguments paste in (PublicTestCases/inputReal1.in), without the parens.
+Select Java Application and then for the Program Arguments paste in (PublicTestCases/inputReal1.in), without the parens.
 This is the relative path to a sample input file.
 Then click Run.

 4. Edit, commit, and push a small change to the program.
     1. Put the code `System.out.println("Hello");` into the main method.